CLARION COUNTY

 Phillipston Formerly called Phillipsburg.
 The 1877 county map shows a station here at the end of what is now Phillipston Road (formerly Walnut Street) at the Armstrong Trail.
 The station was on the west side of the tracks on the north side of the street (GPS: 40.973807,-79.590041).

-Red Bank Red Bank was a junction point on the Buffalo & Allegheny Valley Division with the Low Grade branch meeting the two track mainline at the mouth of Red Bank Creek.
-The station burned down in 1945.
+Red Bank This station was built in 1880 after the previous station burned down.
+Red Bank was a junction point on the Buffalo & Allegheny Valley Division with the Low Grade branch meeting the two track mainline at the mouth of Red Bank Creek.
+This station also burned down in March, 1902.

 Red Bank Furnace There was a station here indicated on the 1877 county map.
 It also shows a "floating hotel" here on the river.

-Sligo Removed in the 1970s.
+Sligo This station was built in 1878 and removed in the 1970s.
 The first station here was on the west side of Shorb Street.
+The Miller Colliery, which was .4 miles from the station, was the end of the Sligo Branch.

 Unknown